openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 ~~~

 Now you are ready to write the first test.
 First you can test the `findOne` method by collecting one of
-the product that you defined in `import.sql` and verify that the data is correct:
+the products that you defined in `import.sql` and verifying that the data is correct:

 ~~~java
     @Test